flashlin/Samples/torch-qa/fine-tune/data-user/titan.md

 Question: Where did the Titanium office's interior design take inspiration from?
 Answer: The design for the Titanium office draws inspiration from the Singaporean government's GovTech.
 The office space is divided into public and working areas, allowing teams to engage in cross-functional pair programming within the workspace.
 These concepts were learned from GovTech a decade ago.

+Question: How does Titan distribute bonuses?
+Answer: Titan's bonus distribution method is based on the principles of meritocracy and self-organization and peer review.

+The first principle, meritocracy, means that bonuses are awarded based on merit, not effort.
+This is to ensure that bonuses are fairly distributed to employees who have made significant contributions to the company.

+The second principle, self-organization and peer review, means that employees are involved in the bonus distribution process.
+This is to encourage collaboration and transparency, and to avoid the "eating from the same pot" problem.

+In general, each product's profitability is calculated annually.
+The product owner then takes 15% of the profit and distributes it to cross-functional employees.
+The remaining 85% is distributed to each team based on the number of team members.

+For example, if Team A has 4 members, Team B has 7 members, and Team C has 6 members, the distribution ratio would be 20% for Team A, 35% for Team B, and 30% for Team C.